 Is your delivery velocity hindered by a growing backlog of failing tests?
 It's not uncommon to see engineers spending up to 50% of their time finding and fixing bugs - instead of creating new features.

-With LiveRecorder, you can unblock your development pipeline and accelerate software delivery by turning your flaky tests green... and keeping them green.
+With LiveRecorder, you can unblock your development pipeline and accelerate software delivery - by clearing your backlog of failing tests and keeping your test suite green.

 Continuous Integration is the key to success for delivering at velocity.
 But to realize the full potential of CI, it requires a zero-tolerance approach to test failures: tests must turn green... and failures represent new regressions.